mozayed007/mozayed-blog/content/resources/Study Notes/CS336-LLM from Scratch-Stanford/index.md

 ---
-title: "CS336: LLM from Scratch — Stanford Spring 2025"
+title: "CS336: LLM from Scratch — Stanford"
-description: "Notes from Stanford's CS336 course on building large language models from first principles."
+description: Notes from Stanford's CS336 course on building large language models from first principles.
 date: 2026-05-25
 ---

-# CS336: LLM from Scratch — Stanford Spring 2025
+# CS336: LLM from Scratch — Stanford

 Notes from Stanford's CS336 course on building large language models from first principles.